nancykama/materialsquidward/README.md

 These were just some of the specifics we had to include, because we learned these concepts after Term 1, so we had to show that we were able to apply them.

 ## **Game Design:**

 ![game](https://github.com/nancykama/materialsquidward/blob/master/other%20imgs/game1.PNG)
 ![endscreen](https://github.com/nancykama/materialsquidward/blob/master/ezgif.com-gif-maker.gif)

 ## **Trello**
 In this project, we didn't just focus on coding.
 We also worked on or project organization and time management skills.
 Our favorite teacher Mr. DomDavid introduced us to Trello, the best organizational platform.
 It was super helpful to assign people and due dates to different tasks.
-There was also a lot of aesthetic options liek labels and color coding to make our Trello Board more slay.
+There was also a lot of aesthetic options like labels and color coding to make our Trello Board more slay.
 I <3 Trello.

 ![trello](https://github.com/nancykama/materialsquidward/blob/master/other%20imgs/tello.PNG)

 ## **What We Learned:**